Fire Marshal Training

 Means of escape

-Evacuation Plan – (PEEP)
+Evacuation procedures – (PEEP)

 Duties of the fire marshal – daily and in the event of fire